If you are a child or young person worried about what’s happening at home

-Are you worried about domestic abuse or think you may be in an unhealthy relationship?
-Help and advice is available.
-Sometimes it is difficult to say what is on your mind but talking to someone can help you cope with difficulties.
+Are you worried about domestic abuse at home or think you may be in an unhealthy relationship?
+Help and advice is available for you.
+Sometimes it is difficult to say what is on your mind, but talking to someone can help you cope with difficulties.

 Who can you talk to?